marinaoleynik/cartofun/README.md

 1. Order number
 2. List of selected goods, count of each good, price
 3. Summary price
-4. Status (in progress, waiting for payment, during delivery, done)
+4. Status (new, accepted, waiting for payment, waiting to be sent, during delivery, done, canceled)

 (customer, seller, admin)Change password:
 1. Old password